Composing XML output for an action in a flow

 XML fields mapped to Db2 fields

-7. To change the structure, field labels, or data types defined for the exposed nested fields , click Regenerate schema.
-(Note that you will lose any mappings that are currently defined.)
-In the XML schema settings panel, clear any previous setting, and then add an XSD file with the required XML schema.
+7. To change the structure, field labels, or data types that are defined for the nested fields, click Regenerate schema.
+(This action deletes any mappings that are defined.)
+In the XML schema settings panel, clear any previous settings, then add an XSD file with the appropriate XML schema.

-8. If you are sending the XML output to a file, be sure to indicate that the file type should be text (rather than binary).
+8. If you are sending the XML output to a file, be sure to indicate that the file type is text (rather than binary).

-When you run the flow, you should obtain a XML file with the specified structure and format.
-The following image shows an XML file that was generated for the scenario described previously.
+When you run the flow, you obtain an XML file with the specified structure and format.
+The following image shows an XML file that was generated for the previous scenario.

 Figure 9.
 Generated XML file in Box